prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-radical-candor-emotional-intelligence-and-embracing-conflict.md

 Radical Candor isn’t just “being nice.”
 It’s a mix of **empathy and honesty** (Scott, 2017).

 * **Care personally:** Show you value the person.
-Think of it as a touch of **liberation ethics**—interactions that empower, treat people fairly, and remove judgment about circumstances beyond their control.
+Think of it as a touch of **liberation ethics** - interactions that empower, treat people fairly, and remove judgment about circumstances beyond their control.
 * **Speak directly:** Address the issue clearly and honestly, without sugarcoating.

 **Ruinous Empathy vs. Obnoxious Aggression:** Ignore the issue = Ruinous Empathy.
 Snap at them = Obnoxious Aggression.
 Radical Candor = balance of care + challenge.